woodrowbarlow/c64os-example-app/README.md

 C64 OS from drive #9:

     make run

+> Tip: Press Alt+M to let VICE "capture" your mouse and the same keystroke to
+> release it back to the host OS.

 The floppy contains the `main.o` and `menu.m` objects.
 You'll need to install these as an application.
 See the programmers guide for more info: